Still deciding on this year’s New Year’s Resolutions? This list of 5 Healthy New Year’s Resolutions To Make can help you pick.

 To help you start the new year off right, check out our other New Year’s Resolutions posts.

-With the start of the new year just a few days behind us, it’s a good time to sit down and make your resolutions.
+With the start of the new year just yesterday, it’s a good time to sit down and make your resolutions.
 The easiest way to make resolutions is to make ones that are realistic or to find healthy new year’s resolutions to make.

 If you’re a couch potato, you probably shouldn’t make a resolution to run an Iron Man this year.
 There’s a reason why the Couch To 5k program is such a success.
 It’s realistic.
 You can go from couch potato to someone who can finish a 3.1-mile race.
 You might have less success at a 2.4-mile swim, a 112-mile bicycle ride, and a 26.22-mile run.